Welcome

 May 12, 2006

 The endless string of ridiculous gig cancellations continues.
-These people don't seem to know how to
+These people don't seem to know how to even

-can be given no notice (!) and never a good reason for cancelling a gig?
+given no notice (!) and never a good reason for cancelling a gig?

-In the meantime, on with the show: Tonight, Friday the 12th of May, Havanason is playing for the
+In the meantime, on with the show: Tonight, Friday the 12th of May, Havanason is playing for the North

-lots of food.
+food.
 This Sunday the

-New Music Collective hosts the Nomos String Trio from NYC at the
+New Music Collective hosts the Nomos String Trio from NYC at the Halsey

-Halsey Gallery of CofC.
+of CofC.

 -April 30, 2006